robertpi/music-synth/README.md

 However, the options are quite limited so here are some more transformations / effects you could implement:

+* Load a sample
+* Speed up / slow down a sample frequency
 * Echo
 * [Reverb](https://en.wikipedia.org/wiki/Reverberation)
 * [Flanging](https://en.wikipedia.org/wiki/Flanging)
 * [Low frequency oscillator](https://en.wikipedia.org/wiki/Low-frequency_oscillation)
-* Load and play back a sample

 Finally, if you ger board of this simple system, the libraries [Overtone](https://overtone.github.io/) and [SonicPi](https://sonic-pi.net/) have rich sound synthesis capabilities, so explore them and make some tunes!